OWASP/CheatSheetSeries/cheatsheets/Bean_Validation_Cheat_Sheet.md

 ## Custom Constraints

-One of the most powerful features of bean validation is the ability to define your own constraints that go beyond the simple validation offered by built in constraints.
+One of the most powerful features of bean validation is the ability to define your own constraints that go beyond the simple validation offered by built-in constraints.

 Creating custom constraints is beyond the scope of this guide.
 Please see this [documentation](https://docs.jboss.org/hibernate/validator/5.2/reference/en-US/html/ch06.html).